Even before the pandemic, cost optimization has been a top priority for businesses.

 - Repurposing – Meeting demands by breathing new life into existing technology, processes, and tools.

-Under these cost optimization approaches are strategies you can adopt to reduce expenses in your organization.
+Each of the cost optimization examples outlines a strategy you can adopt to reduce expenses in your organization.
 Below, we’ll share some techniques you can use to finally succeed at your cost-cutting initiatives.
+Implementing these approaches effectively requires following best practices to ensure long-term success.

 1. Assess Your Expenses

 Before you can come up with a great action plan, you need to evaluate the operational costs of your organization.
+Analyzing usage trends can provide insights into where costs can be optimized.
 You can use the collected data to analyze your expenses—from the largest to the least relevant.
 Doing so will help you uncover ‘hidden’ costs that may be racking up your total budget.

 Understanding your business expenses will help you come up with logical solutions.
 Besides, this exercise will also determine unnecessary elements that do not add value to your organization.
 After all, you cannot manage something that you haven’t measured.